zonglinlee/vuepress_blog/docs/android/jetpack_compose.md

-- Suspending functions:Suspending functions can be used inside coroutines just like regular functions, but their additional feature is that they can, in turn, use other suspending functions (like delay in this example) to suspend execution of a coroutine
+- Suspending functions:Suspending functions can be used inside coroutines just like regular functions, but their additional feature is that they can, in turn, use other suspending functions (like delay in this example) to suspend execution of a coroutine.
+Suspending functions treat the thread fairly and don't block it for "** waiting**".
+However, this doesn't yet bring any **concurrency** into the picture.

 - `runBlocking` and `coroutineScope` builders may look similar because they both wait for their body and